BROOKELAB/Influenza-virus-DI-identification-pipeline/tutorial/Tutorial.md

 ## download these fastq files from our page

+Our fastq files are paired-ended reads.
+These files have been demultiplexed and sorted by primer.

+- Total paired reads in 6E: 505,962  Read length between 35-250
+- Total paired read in 11E: 434,035  Read length between 35-250

-The files with paired reads in fastq format are available for download from:
+They are available for download from:  (some-data-hosting-place/testdata/raw-seq)
-(some-data-hosting-place/testdata/raw-seq)

 ## or DIY: